ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 Programming a weapon can be the most complicated part of making a game, but to make that easier, CORE™ comes with a built-in weapon system!

 **Time to complete:** 15 minutes
 **Skills you will gain:**

-* how to create a functioning weapon in CORE
+* How to create a functioning weapon in CORE
-* how to use Multiplayer Preview Mode effectively
+* How to use Multiplayer Preview Mode effectively
-* how to create templates that can be used in weapons
+* How to create templates that can be used in weapons

 ![A Sniper Rifle](../../img/EditorManual/Weapons/holdingWeaponNew.png "image_tooltip"){: .center}